-Art Music Fund guidelines
+Art Music Fund guidelines - Australia

 - Sound artists

-- A team of creative collaborators
+- One of a team of creative collaborators

 In applications involving multiple creators, one of the collaborators must be identified as the primary contact for the application (The Applicant).